dbavro19/gai-letter-review-and-generation/README.md

 # gai-letter-review-and-generation
-Review and generate letters using Amazon Bedrock
+Streamlit application to review and generate letters using Amazon Bedrock

+NOTE: This repo and the code within have not been reviewed by security  and is not considered production ready.